Disappearance of Pauline Picard: In Goas-al-Ludu

 After arriving in Goas-al-Ludu on 12 May, the girl believed to be Pauline Picard remained temporarily mute.
-Picard's parents, brothers, sisters, and neighbors all recognized the rescued girl, and she cried frightened when taken to the abduction area.
+Picard's parents, brothers, sisters, and neighbors all recognized the rescued girl, and she cried in fright when taken to the abduction area.
 The Cherbourg nurses, who had accompanied the family back to Brittany, were convinced that the girl was home.